keeps/roda-in/README.md

 RODA-in uses Transifex, a localization platform, and you can find the [project here](https://www.transifex.com/roda-1/roda-in/).
 If you don't know how to use Transifex, check out [these instructions](http://docs.transifex.com/tutorials/txeditor/), it's really easy and simple.

 ### Contributors
-* Szatucsek Zoltán, Hungarian National Archives
+* Zoltán Szatucsek, Hungarian National Archives

 ## License